 David Henry shares insight behind efforts to end the trafficking and exploitation of children.

 Love146 is a nonprofit dedicated to ending child sex trafficking and exploitation around the world through survivor care, prevention education, professional training and grassroots empowerment.
-Here, MissionBox co-founder and CEO, Kathryn Engelhardt-Cronk talks to David Henry, the US strategic partnerships coordinator for Love146, about their mission to help survivors of trafficking.
+MissionBox co-founder and CEO, Kathryn Engelhardt-Cronk talks with David Henry, the U.S. strategic partnerships coordinator for Love146, about their mission to help survivors of trafficking.

 What are the programs and services that Love146 provides?

 Love146 provides services in two basic areas — prevention and aftercare for victims of trafficking.
 Prevention and aftercare are the bookends of the rescue.
 Rescue is what people generally think about the trafficking and exploitation of children: "We need to rescue more kids."
 But really, rescue is just the beginning of recovery.

 It would be great if one day we don't need to keep opening aftercare facilities and aftercare programs, we can simply focus on prevention.
 It would be a wonderful day if we didn't need to stay in business.

 What do you think makes the culture of Love146 special?